01438 352863 I admin@clitherow.herts.sch.uk

 Our children fully participate in collective worship opportunities at our school.
 There are many experiences of collective worship that our pupils lead on and participate in, they engage deeply with it and the quality of their prayer and attentiveness is excellent.
 Our whole school assembly ensures that our pupils have a clear understanding of the Gospel teachings and their place in living these Gospel values.

 Prayer and liturgy are appropriated planned each year in liaison with our Parish Priest.
-A range of Masses are planned (For example: Harvest, Advent, Ash Wednesday, Lent, First Holy Communion and Leavers’ Masses) and are led by the children.
+A range of Masses are planned throughout the year (Harvest, Advent, Ash Wednesday, Lent, First Holy Communion and Leavers’ Masses) and are led by the children.
+We also hold a Mass at the start of the year for staff and Governors.
 An Act of Remembrance is led by the pupils and our Year 3 pupils lead our Corpus Christi Procession.
+Our Parish community is also invited to attend our Masses and Corpus Christi Procession.
 Children from Year 4 - 6 are given an opportunity during Lent and Advent to take part in the Sacrament of Reconciliation during school time.
 Our Prayer and Liturgy Policy can be found in the policy section on the school website.

 Our children also take part in other events, for example, our Year 6 attend the annual Catholic Children Society Westminster’s Advent service at Westminster Cathedral.
 Our Year 2 pupils take part in a Christmas Journey and our Year 6 pupils take part in an Easter journey led by Bridgebuilders Christian Trust.
 Our Year 5 children spread joy to the needy in our local community by taking part in carol singing.